 This curriculum is designed to prepare students for employment at the assistant or semi-professional level in public or private organizations dealing with pollution prevention and control.
-It is intended to be flexible by allowing or seek employment as technicians in biotechnology, substitution of courses that will tailor the curriculum to pharmaceutical, agricultural, or environmental industries. individual student needs or occupational objectives.
+It is intended to be flexible by allowing substitution of courses that will tailor the curriculum to pharmaceutical, agricultural, or environmental industries. individual student needs or occupational objectives.